josephmjoy/robotics/python_robotutils/NOTES.md

-## February 11, 2018A JMJ: Moved Robotcomm tests to the tests directory
+## February 11, 2018A JMJ: Moved RobotComm tests to the tests directory
 `test_robotcomm.py` and `test_comm_helper.py` were sitting side-by-side with the code they were testing.
 They have been moved to the `tests` directory to join the other unit tests.
 The imports have to be changed.
 In doing so, I realized that the `context` import in test is imported by other tests during `unittest` test discovery, and this is confusing, because